Cannabis Medicine Certificate

-The Cannabis Medicine certificate is one of the stackable certificates leading up to the MS in Medical Cannabis Science and Business.
+The Cannabis Medicine certificate is one of the stackable certificates leading up to the MS in Medical Cannabis Science & Business.

-The courses in the certificate program are designed to accommodate and interest students with diverse academic background and career interests.
+The courses in the certificate program are designed to accommodate and interest students with diverse academic backgrounds and career interests.
 All cannabis courses are online and mostly asynchronous.
-Students may enroll into the program in Fall, Spring or Summer .
+Students may enroll into the program in fall, spring, or summer.